 Canadian range.
 South-eastern British Columbia: near Canal Flats, Columbia Lake.
-Alberta.
+Alberta (Forsyth 2004).
 (Expected for Saskatchewan).
 Manitoba: Interlake region and south.
 Ontario: south and east of Manitoulin Island, expected for the Rainy River District.
 South-western Quebec: Gatineau hills.

 Remarks.
 Pilsbry (1948) recognized the subspecies, G. holzingeri agna, described from Colorado (Pilsbry & Vanatta 1907).
 Hubricht (1985) regarded this taxon as a synonym of G. holzingeri but gave no reasons.
 However, no subspecies are currently recognized.

 - Forsyth RG (2004) Gastrocopta in British Columbia (Mollusca: Pulmonata: Vertiginidae).
 The Festivus 36: 53–55.